South Korea at the AFC Asian Cup: 1996 (United Arab Emirates)

 Before the 1996 tournament, the Korean FA appointed Park Jong-hwan as the new manager.
-Park was evaluated as the greatest South Korean manager at the time by leading Ilhwa Chunma to three consecutive K League titles, but he disappointed his country in the competition.
-South Korea finished their group stage in third place, showing shaky start.
-In the quarter-finals, South Korea held a 2–1 lead against Iran at half-time, but they conceded five goals in the second half including Ali Daei's four goals.
-After the disaster, Park resigned as manager, and a defender Hong Myung-bo was suspected of slowdown.
+Park was evaluated as the greatest South Korean manager at the time by leading Ilhwa Chunma to win three consecutive K League titles.
+Contrary to expectations, South Korea finished third in their group stage, showing a shaky start.
+In a quarter-final match against Iran, South Korea held a 2–1 lead until half-time, but they conceded five goals during the second half including Ali Daei's four goals.
+After the disaster, Park resigned from the team, and defender Hong Myung-bo was suspected of slowdown.